-Mrs. Boester has taught at many different schools and grade levels over the past years.
-She began her teaching career at Lick Creek Elementary School in 3rd Grade.
-She then taught at Giant City School at the 3rd Grade level in Carbondale for one year.
-Following that, I began working on her Master's Degree in Mathematics Education and worked as an aide at the junior high level at Unity Point School, also in Carbondale.
-For two years, she opened and ran A+ Tutoring Center in the Small Business Incubator in Carbondale and worked part time at John A Logan College in Carterville teaching Mathematics for Elementary Teachers.
-Following this endeavor, she taught 5th through 8th grade mathematics at Nashville Middle School in Nashville, Illinois.
-She then took a couple of years off from teaching to spend time with her family.
-Being a teacher at heart, she then returned to teaching, once again.
-She taught part-time at Kaskaskia College in the mathematics department for fifteen years.
-During this same time, she taught 7th and 8th Grade for Trinity Lutheran School in Hoffman, Illinois.
-With the change in position from classroom to administrator, she resigned from K. C. so she could focus on Trinity Lutheran School and has been the principal for the past two years.
+I have taught at many different schools and grade levels over the past years.
+I began my teaching career at Lick Creek Elementary School at the 3rd Grade level.
+I then taught at Giant City School at the 3rd Grade level in Carbondale for one year.
+Following that, I began working on my Master's Degree in Mathematics Education and worked as an aide at the junior high level at Unity Point School in Carbondale.
+For two years, I opened and ran A+ Educational Tutoring Center in the Small Business Incubator in Carbondale and worked part time at John A Logan College in Carterville teaching Mathematics for Elementary Teachers.
+Following this endeavor, I taught 5th through 8th grade mathematics at Nashville Middle School in Nashville, Illinois.
+I then took a couple of years off from teaching to spend time with my family.
+Being a teacher at heart, I returned to teaching, once again.
+I taught part-time at Kaskaskia College in the mathematics department for fifteen years.
+During this same time, I taught 7th and 8th Grade for Trinity Lutheran School in Hoffman, Illinois.
+With the change in position from classroom teacher to administrator, I resigned from K. C. so I could focus solely on Trinity Lutheran School and I have been the principal for the past three years.

-Mrs. Boester has been involved with many different school projects and committees in addition to professional organizations.
-Her passions center around Religion, Mathematics, and Technology.
-However, as you know, Reading carries over to all areas of life, so she also enjoys reading and teaching Language Arts.
+I have been involved with many different school projects and committees in addition to professional organizations.
+My passions center around Religion, Mathematics, and Technology.
+However, as you know, Reading carries over to all areas of life, so I also enjoy reading and teaching Language Arts.

-Mrs. Boester believes that all children are capable of learning and growing and deserve to be in a Christ-centered, loving environment where they can thrive.
-She believes that persistence and perseverance are key to a child's success.
-With a focus on a positive mindset and brain based educational strategies, she continues to provide challenging academics for her students and encourages her staff to do as well.
+I believe that all children are capable of learning and growing and deserve to be in a Christ-centered, loving environment where they can thrive.
+I believe that persistence and perseverance are key to a child's success.
+With a focus on a positive mindset and brain based educational strategies, I continue to provide challenging academics for my students and encourages my staff to do so as well.
 Keeping the school a positive place for students to learn and grow is a top priority.